credebl/mobile-wallet/README.md

 ## Contributing

-We welcome contributions from the community to improve ADEYA SSI Wallet.
+We welcome contributions from the community to improve CREDEBL SSI Wallet.
 If you'd like to contribute, please follow these guidelines:

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Raise an issue for the feature or bug fix.